spotlightpa/poor-richard/content/news/2022-06-14-SPLSPORTBAN.md

 “Despite my clear love of the games,” she said, “I never felt like I would have a place on any team, even though I was a cisgender female.”

-Opponents of the legislation also said lawmakers should focus on actual inequities between girls and boys teams.
-Despite Title IX, many girls teams still struggle with unequal funding, training, and other issues.
+Opponents of the legislation also said lawmakers should focus on actual inequities between girls’ and boys’ teams.
+Despite Title IX, many girls’ teams still struggle with unequal funding, training, and other issues.

-Kelsea Dague, a student-athlete from Hempfield, said in a letter to a state House committee that the men’s lacrosse team at her school had access to larger facilities and didn’t have to pay for their equipment.
+Kelsea Dague, a student-athlete from Hempfield, in Westmoreland County, said in a letter to a state House committee that the men’s lacrosse team at her school had access to larger facilities and didn’t have to pay for their equipment.
 Members of the women’s team, meanwhile, have to provide their own protective gear.

 “Fairness in athletics should be about expanding the opportunities for women’s athletic programs to increase the level of participation and create more opportunities,” Dague wrote, “not reducing opportunities for women to play women’s sports.”

-<i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
+<i><b>WHILE YOU’RE HERE ...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>